DaveVoyles/Logistic-Regression-Azure-Workbench/readme.md

 5. This generates our *service_schema.json* file in the outputs folder
 6. Move the file to the root directory of this project

-Now we have all three required files.
+Now we have all three required files, and your directory should look like this:

+* LinearRegression
+    * model.pkl
+    * score.py
+    * service_schema.json
+    * ....All-other-files

 ### Azure Steps